urbas/bud/README.md

         - WebSockets are available only for `IObservable` keys.

-- Compile projects in parallel.

-- I want to test my projects.

 - Generate `csproj` files for projects.

 - I want to generate MSBuild solution and project files for my projects.

-- I want to define a generic build which doesn't rebuild if sources are up-to-date with outputs.

-    [Partial solution] Consider using `HashBasedCaching.GetLinesOrCache`.

-- Use less than 10ms to start a simple build.

-## Postponed

 - I want to clean my projects without cleaning the resolved packages.